aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-xltm/_index.md

 ---
 title: C# XLS to XLTM - XLS to XLTM Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLS to XLTM in C#.
-C# Convert XLS to XLTM saveformat.
-C# XLS to XLTM format.
-Save XLS to XLTM C#.
+Convert XLS to XLTM quickly and easily with Aspose.Cells.
+C# XLS to XLTM.
+C# Save XLS to XLTM.
+Save XLS as XLTM using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLS to XLTM in C#., C# XLS to XLTM saveformat., XLS to XLTM C#., C# Convert XLS to XLTM]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to XLTM in C#., Save XLS to XLTM using C#., C# XLS to XLTM saveformat., XLS to XLTM Converter., C# Save XLS as XLTM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}